anonymousCoder29/VehicleSec24/README.md

 # NDSSVehicleSec24

 This repository contains the code use for the simulation for generating the results of the paper submitted at VehicleSec 24.

+# Installation
 At first, please install conda from the website.
 Then, please install Sumo and Carla.
 We have tested with Sumo version 1.19 and Carla version 0.9.14.
 The installation instructions can be found in the following link.

 https://sumo.dlr.de/docs/Installing/index.html